stevegcarpenter/geekhack_image_downloader/README.md

 // You should see the above message indicating the version of Python.
 In
 // this case it is Python 3.5.0.

-// From here, it is necessary to install the two following packages which
+// From here, it is necessary to install the three following packages which
 // aren't part of the default Python installation.
 This can be done using
 // pip3 which is installed as part of Python 3.

+$ sudo pip3 install lxml
 $ sudo pip3 install beautifulsoup4
 $ sudo pip3 install requests